FFmpeg/asm-lessons/lesson-01/README.md

 imul r0q, 5
 ```

-In the first line, the *immediate value* `3` (a value stored directly in the assembly code
+In the first line, the *immediate value* `3` (a value stored directly in the Assembly code
 itself as opposed to a value fetched from memory) is being stored into register `r0` as a
 quadword.
-Note that in Intel syntax, the source operand (the value or location providing
+Note that in Intel Syntax, the source operand (the value or location providing
 the data, located on the right) is transferred to the destination operand (the location
 receiving the data, located on the left), much like the behavior of `memcpy`.
 You can also
 read it as `r0q = 3`, since the order is the same.
 The `q` suffix of `r0` designates the